Services

 Littleton Academy

-Littleton Academy works with latency age boys and girls who have a history of complex trauma, emotional dysregulation and learning difficulties.
+Littleton Academy works with latency age children who have a history of complex trauma, emotional dysregulation and learning difficulties.
 Academy staff work closely with students to provide social, emotional and educational support in a warm, nurturing and physically comfortable environment.
 The program uses the ARC Framework.
 This model assists youth in developing the internal core strength, building strong positive attachments, self-regulation and competency skills.
 It is a treatment model developed to provide guidance for thoughtful clinical intervention with complexly traumatized youth.
 Littleton Academy provides individual and family therapy that supports youth in identifying their strengths and utilizing them on a daily basis.
 Our residents attend school on site, and are taught by a fully accredited teaching staff.
 Our individually tailored Success Plans are designed to be built around a child's age, educational and cognitive abilities and treatment plans.
 Through healthy relationships, individualized attention and non-judgmental support, our boys and girls will feel safe and empowered as they gain the confidence and skills needed to grow.

 Learn more about Littleton Academy